stefanprodan/openfaas-gke/gke-preemptible.md

           operator: DoesNotExist
 ```

+Note that the OpenFaaS components will be running on the default pool due to the affinity constraint `cloud.google.com/gke-nodepool=default-pool`.

 Save the above file as `openfaas-dev.yaml` and install OpenFaaS dev instance from the project helm repository:

 ```bash